compsoc-edinburgh/betterinformatics/_sections/inf2/dmmr.md

     url: /drive?next=0B4SUSkTXjliXbWN0YUF5cEx1ZFE
 ---

+**Tip**: If you actually try and do well for the coursework, you'll need less than 40% in the exam to pass the course.

 [**Online (flipped-classroom) version of this course.
 10x better than the lectures.**](https://youtu.be/rdXw7Ps9vxc?list=PLHXZ9OQGMqxersk8fUxiUMSIx0DBqsKZS)

 85% **non-calculator** open book exam, 15% across 9 assessments.
 Pass: 40% overall.